AmrSaleh/KinectOnlineActionDetection/README.md

 4- Bassem Mohamed Abdelmoneim
 5- Mohamed Hassan Khames

+This is our graduation project and our supervisor is Dr.Mohamed Bassiouny

 This implementation is based on the paper
 ==========================================
 [Linear-time Online Action Detection From 3D Skeletal Data Using Bags of Gesturelets]